Office of Small & Disadvantaged Business Utilization

-- Initial Verification Application Guide - Intended to assist applicants to comply with the regulatory requirements in 38 CFR Part 74 in order to apply for Verification.
+- Initial Verification Application Guide - Learn about 38 CFR Part 74 and how to apply for Verification.

-- Reverification Process Fact Sheet - Find out more about the Reverification process.
+- Reverification Process Fact Sheet - Read more about the Reverification process.

-- Average Verification Processing Time - See how long it takes for verification applications to be processed over the last three months.
+- Average Verification Processing Time - View the average processing time of Verification applications over the last three months.